The Division awards master’s and doctoral degrees in historical musicology and ethnomusicology.

 The comprehensive examinations for doctoral students in ethnomusicology consist of three parts: an on-campus exam; a take-home exam; and an oral review of the written exam and dissertation prospectus.
 All components of the exam are to be completed within a time frame of two weeks.
 Scheduling of exam dates should be done in consultation with the committee chair.
 The dates on which each component of the exam will take place should be determined before approaching the Musicology/Ethnomusicology Division for approval of the exam areas.
 It is the student’s responsibility to reserve space for the written examination through the Graduate Office.

-- On-campus exam: This portion is meant to demonstrate the student’s ability to write short, concise texts on particular topics under time constraints and with limited access to library materials.
-The exam is to be taken during the course of two days, over a period of 10-12 hours total.
-On the first day, topics will be selected from the following areas: the history of ideas in ethnomusicology and neighboring disciplines and the contributions of prominent authors from various periods; theoretical issues surrounding ethnographic research and writing; and literature related to the music of a geographical region other than the student’s primary area of specialization.
-The focus of questions on the second day (and subsequent take-home questions) will correspond to the major and minor areas as defined for the exam.
-They may include questions about the development of ethnomusicology in a particular region, or on ethnomusicological or other theory relevant to the student’s interests/research.
+- On-campus exam: This portion is meant to demonstrate the student’s ability to write short, concise texts on particular topics under time constraints and with no access to library materials.
+It is to be taken during the course of two days, over a period of 14-16 hours total.
+On the first day, topics will be selected from the following areas: the history of ideas in ethnomusicology and neighboring disciplines; theoretical issues surrounding ethnographic research and writing; a question related to a musicology seminar, or a historical topic; and literature related to the music of a geographical region other than the student’s primary area of specialization.
+The focus of questions on the second day (and subsequent take-home questions) will correspond more closely to the major and minor areas as defined for the exam.
+They typically include a question about the development of ethnomusicology in a particular region, and two questions on ethnomusicological or other theory relevant to the student’s interests/research.
 The questions may expand on issues explored in coursework taken in the program, or on other topics, as the student and his/her advisor deem appropriate.

 - Take-home questions.
-Usually taken over a weekend, the take-home portion of the exam is designed to test the student’s ability to write an original, in-depth text on three questions related to the student’s major area, but not specifically related to the dissertation topic.
+Usually taken over a weekend, the take-home portion of the exam is designed to test the student’s ability to write an original, in-depth text on one or two questions related to the student’s major interests and/or a prominent topic in the field of ethnomusicology.
 Access to all forms of notes, library resources, and online resources is permitted.
-Take-home assignments may include: construction of a course syllabus with accompanying rationale, lecture notes, etc.; the writing of liner notes for a recording proposal; a critical review of one or more scholarly or creative works; a discussion of theoretical issues or tendencies; or similar exercises.
+Take-home assignments may include: construction of a course syllabus with accompanying rationale; the writing of liner notes for a recording proposal; the drafting of a grant for an applied festival or similar event; a critical review of one or more scholarly or creative works; a discussion of theoretical issues or tendencies; or similar exercises.

 Progress Benchmarks for the Revised Graduate Ethnomusicology Program (Cohort entering Fall 2017 and beyond)